-The Perniö fall test put automatic inclinometers to unimaginable conditions.
+The Perniö soil failure test put automatic inclinometers to unimaginable conditions.
 Nine devices were used to monitor the ground around the test site.

 In October of 2009 Tampere University of Technology (TUT) and the Finnish Rail Administration conducted a full-scale railway embankment failure experiment in Salo, Finland.